benlipkin/decoding/TUTORIAL.md

-from decoding.generators import TreeSearch from decoding.estimators import SelfConsistency from decoding.models import LanguageModel from decoding.pmf import CategoricalLogPMF, ScoredItem from decoding.scorers import Scorer
+from decoding.generators import TreeSearch from decoding.estimators import SelfConsistency from decoding.models import LanguageModel from decoding.pmf import LogPMF, ScoredItem from decoding.scorers import Scorer

 # here's our prompt for the problem we'd like solved